mod96/CS110/lecture-notes/readme.md

 ## execvp

-execvp effectively reboots a process to run a different program from scratch.
+execvp systemcall effectively reboots a process to run a different program from scratch.
 Here is the prototype:
 ```c
 int execvp(const char *path, char *argv[]);
 ```